inet-framework/inet-showcases/visualizer/instrumentfigures/doc/index.rst

    a ``plot`` figure;
 -  The Wifi MAC channel access contention state of the server should be displayed by an ``indexedImage`` figure.
-IDLE means nothing to send, DEFER means the channel is in use, IFS\_AND\_BACKOFF means channel is free and contending to acquire channel;
+IDLE means nothing to send, DEFER means the channel is in use, IFS\_AND\_BACKOFF means the channel is free and contending to acquire channel;
 -  Download progress should be displayed by a ``progessMeter`` figure;
 -  The number of socket data transfers to the client application should be